-This section contains procedures you can use to install the following kinds of service to z/VM and supported products that are in VMSES/E format:
+This topic contains procedures you can use to install the following kinds of service to z/VM and supported products that are in VMSES/E format:

-- Preventive service from the z/VM Recommended Service Upgrade (RSU)
+- Preventive (RSU) service

-- Corrective (COR) Service
+- Corrective (COR) service

 - · Local service

-- Local modifications
+- Local modifications.

-VMSES/E provides service in Corrective (COR) service format or preventive service format in the form of the Recommended Service Upgrade (RSU).
-Corrective service (COR) contains requested PTFs and their requisite PTFs, if so specified at order time.
-The Recommended Service Upgrade (RSU) contains pre-applied service (PTFs) along with their associated prebuilt objects.
+VMSES/E provides service in corrective (COR) or preventive (RSU) service format.
+Corrective (COR) service contains requested PTFs and their requisite PTFs, if so specified at order time.
+Preventive (RSU) service contains pre-applied service (PTFs) along with their associated prebuilt objects.